 SECTION ONE: THE AKA UNDERGRADUATE CORE ELEMENTS

-Kinesiology Core Element - Physical Activity in Health, Wellness, and Quality of Life
+Kinesiology Core Element - Physical Activity in Health, Wellbeing, and Quality of Life

 Kinesiology Core Element - Scientific Foundations of Physical Activity

-A defining feature of the academic discipline of Kinesiology is its embrace and integration of the multi dimensional study and application of physical activity.
-Well-prepared Kinesiologists are expected to have a sound understanding of the scientific foundations of physical activity.
-For many departments this scientific foundation is provided by a series of courses that are taken by all majors regardless of their ultimate career goals.
-Examples of scientific foundation courses include exercise physiology, motor behavior, biomechanics, sport and society, and exercise psychology.
-The specific titles and content of scientific foundation courses offered will vary from institution to institution depending on local preferences and constraints.
+A defining feature of the academic discipline of Kinesiology is its integration of multidimensional study and application of physical activity to different settings and populations.
+Well-prepared Kinesiology graduates are expected to have a sound understanding of the scientific foundations of physical activity.
+For many departments, scientific foundations are provided by a series of courses that are taken by all majors regardless of their ultimate career goals; however, not all programs will have similar course sequences or depth of coverage in all foundational scientific areas.
+Regardless of course sequence, discussions should be included in scientific foundations courses to help students apply concepts across a variety of settings and population demographics.

 Kinesiology Core Element - Cultural, Historical and Philosophical Dimensions of Physical Activity